 In hospitals with specialist(s) in perinatal pathology, placental examination may be undertaken by the specialist.
 However, in many departments, placental examination is undertaken as part of a general rota.
-In either circumstance, there must be a sufficient number of pathologists to provide cover and to conform to the College's guidance on staffing and workload levels.^{3, 4}
+In either circumstance, there must be sufficient pathologists to provide cover and to conform to the Colleges guidance on staffing and workload levels.